GodsentMichael/HNG-backend-tasks/README.md

 ### Updating a Person

-- To update a person's information, make a PUT request to the /api/:name endpoint, replacing :name with the person's name.
+- To update a person's information, make a PUT request to the /api/:user_id endpoint, replacing :name with the person's name.
 Include the fields you want to update in the request body:

     ```bash
     {
-  "age": 35,
-  "phone": "9876543210",
-  "address": "456 Elm St"
+  "name": John Smith
 }

 - Response